 When the station was built there was little nearby, Blair Castle, a few houses by the station and a larger settlement at Bridge of Tilt.
 The original station had two platforms, a timber building on the up platform and a single road, single ended shed at the east end of the station, south of the line accessed from the west.

+A lattice footbridge joins the platforms.
 The station has a third platform - a north facing bay in the yard.
 The yard is accessed from the north and is on the west side of the station.
 The yard, after several years as a permanent way depot, has been out of use for some time and is now extremely overgrown although track is still present.

 The goods shed was at the west end, north side of the line, just west of the platform.